coding: utf-8

 return self.ebands.get_edos(**kwargs)

-[docs] def yield_ebands_figs(self, **kwargs):
+def yield_ebands_figs(self, **kwargs):

 """*Generates* a predefined list of matplotlib figures with minimal input from the user."""

-with_gaps = not self.ebands.has_metallic_scheme
+with_gaps = not self.ebands.is_metal

 if self.ebands.kpoints.is_path: